SBS-CompSci2014/Pygame/README.md

 (2) PER-FILE RULES
 =================

-The following files are copyrighted by Sir_Mr_Bman and SBS-CompSci-2014.
+The following files are copyrighted by Sir_Mr_Bman, and SBS-CompSci-2014-15.
 These files ALL have special redistribution terms, as listed below.

 - SRC/header.py